Severe Weather 101

 - How hot can lightning make the air?

 - Lightning comes from a parent cumulonimbus cloud.
-These thunderstorm clouds are formed wherever there is enough upward motion, instability in the vertical, and moisture to produce a deep cloud that reaches up to levels somewhat colder than freezing.
+These thunderstorm clouds are formed wherever there is enough upward air motion, convective instability, and moisture to produce a deep cloud that reaches up to levels colder than freezing.

 - Does lightning happen during the winter?

 - Lightning occurs less frequently in the winter because there is not as much instability and moisture in the atmosphere as there is in the summer.
 These two ingredients work together to make convective storms that can produce lightning.
 Without instability and moisture, strong thunderstorms are unlikely.